PonyWarrior/HadesModRepo/CodexMenu/CodexMenu-readme.txt

 god mode causes issues with the boon manager cerberus entry causes zagreus to turn into a box during a run pressing confirm while having the boon list opened opens the boon selector

+2.4.6

+ongoing issues :
+some casts have bugged animations some users crash when opening the boon manager various bugs with all mode in boon manager

+updated features:
+boon manager page buttons can now be controlled with shoulder buttons on controller

+fixed issues:
+pony qol practice fishing works during boss rush encounters

+2.4.7

+fixed issues :
+rare crash in boss rush when there is special dialogue animations are not properly loaded when equipping certain boons (requires modutil) added missing 'Rending Claws' upgrade to Twin Fists hammer